Principal Investigator

 Graduate Assistant

-Toluwalase “Tolu” Olatunji is a graduate student in Mechanical Engineering at the University of Arkansas.
+Toluwalase “Tolu” Olatunji is a Ph.D. student in Mechanical Engineering at the University of Arkansas.
+Tolu is a recipient of the prestigious Doctoral Academy Fellowship (DAF) award.
 She is originally from Nigeria and completed her Bachelor of Engineering degree at Afe Babalola University.
 Her current research interests include data analysis, machine learning, and aerospace systems.

 Previously, Toluwalase interned at Earthview Nigeria Limited, where she worked on thermal simulations and finite element analysis.
 Currently, she is analyzing pilots’ flight data using a redbird flight simulator to assess their proficiency in energy management.
 In her free time, she enjoys watching movies, cooking, and spending quality time with family and friends.